12/05 New

 A bill prepared for the upcoming legislative session sponsored by Rep. Chuck

-Gray, R-Mesa, calls for mandatory jail time and offenders to attend a
+Gray, R-Mesa, calls for mandatory jail time and offenders to attend a court-ordered

-governing the sentencing of those convicted of prostitute-related crimes.
+of those convicted of prostitute-related crimes.

 (Dave notes but Phoenix and other cities have their own strict laws - Phoenix